bigchem/synthesis/README.md

 The augmened versions of these files were used for  training (5x times) and testing (100x times) of the models.

-All files are compressed using xz (to use it on Mac install, e.g. xz in MacPort; xz is available on some linux systems, e.g. Ubuntu by default )
+All files are compressed using xz (to use it on Mac install, e.g. xz in MacPort; xz is available on some Linux systems, e.g. Ubuntu by default )

 These sets and results are described in our pre-print, which is submitted for a review now.